THEODORAANT/weightloss/README.md

 The script records each notification in `logs/send_payment_notification.log`.
 It creates the `logs` directory if needed and ensures it is writable, skipping sending duplicates if an entry already exists.
+Administrators can review these entries from the **Notification Logs** module in the admin area (`perch/addons/apps/perch_notification_logs/index.php`).

 Run the script from the command line: